cyprainlioneljr-cloud/provostinc-azure-zero-trust-lab/docs/attack-simulation.md

 ## Why This Matters
-On-command attack simulation validates that detections actually fire against real attacker techniques — the difference between assuming coverage and proving it.
+On-command attack simulation validates that detections actually fire against real attacker techniques, the difference between assuming coverage and proving it.